If you use a Kodi Media Center based on Windows Vista, 7, 8, or 10, you need to decide how you want to establish your VPN connections:

 - In the tab 'General' activate the option 'Automatically run at system startup'

 - Also activate 'Run this profile at startup'

 - Choose the profile to be run

 - Place Kodi inside the Windows auto-run section, if you want the media center also to be started automatically

 - Alternatively you can define Kodi as a program bound to CyberGhost in the tab 'App Protection'.
 For that activate the option 'Enable App Protection', select the Kodi exe-file via the button 'Add App' and define a connection profile.
 (This function is not available for the Windows 10 Kodi app from the Windows App Store.)

 Before you start, please note:

-The VPN Manager Add-on is a third party software, which does not necessarily support IPv6, so you need to make sure which version you are using and if it is able to camouflage IPv6 traffic.
+The VPN Manager Add-on is a third party software, which does not necessarily support the IPv6 Internet protocol, so you need to make sure which version you are using and if it is able to camouflage IPv6 traffic.
 If not, IPv6 must be disabled in the Windows network settings to avoid data leaks.

 Disclaimer: Please keep in mind that, although the technical process is as thoroughly documented as possible, you need to have at least some technical understanding.
 There's always a chance for an overseen mistake and/or things have changed and the article is not updated yet.

 Step 1: Configure a OpenVPN connection